cortexlabs/nucleus/README.md

 * A shared volume (at `/mnt`) between the handler container and the TFS container is necessary.
 This is only necessary when the `type` is of `tensorflow`.
 * The host of the TFS container has to be specified in the model server config (`model-server-config.yaml`) so that the handler container can connect to it.
 This is only necessary when the `type` is of `tensorflow`.
 * The metadata of all loaded models (when the `models` or the `multi_model_reloading` fields are specified) is made available at `/info`.
+* When using the tensorflow `type`, the TFS container will start listening on port 9000.
+Make sure no other service uses this port within the pod.

 ## Multi-model